maverick9000/maverick9000.github.io/_posts/2020-04-20-Agile-Coles-Notes.md

 - sets priorities
 - talks to client
 - creates user stories
-- if you can't dedicate a person to one project as product owner scrum is not right for you - being divided across multiple projects chasing multiple rabbits
+- if you can't dedicate a person to one project as product owner scrum is not right for you
 - "this is a great idea but there are other higher priority features right now"

 ### Scrum Master